mit-mc-clas12/documentation/README.md

 - replaced the main page sidebar menu
 - uniforming style for all php and html
 - collect css style in common between varrious php files  (Sangbaek)
-- when "submit" is pressed, add directory output message like: "Output and logs will be at /lustre/expphy/volatile/clas12/osg/<username> at the bottom of the table."
+- when "submit" is pressed, add directory output message like: "Output will be at /lustre/expphy/volatile/clas12/osg/<username> at the bottom of the table."
 - limit use to web submission, not using the scripts.
 Remove any doc references.
 - client: get username from command line if specified
 - web submission work w/o generator arguments